lnx-search/lnx/lnx-fs/README.md

 ### Operations

-The system also has only two "core" operations, `write` and `read`, the rest of the operations are pseudo operations:
+The system also has only two "core" operations, `write` and `read`, the rest of the operations are pseudo operations

-- **Write** -> Writes an arbitrary non-zero length buffer as a given file.
+- **Write** -> Writes an arbitrary non-zero length buffer as a given file, the file event kind is `Create`.
 - **Read** -> Reads a blob with the given file path from within the virtual file system.
+- **Delete** -> Writes new entry in the tablet but with a zero-length buffer, the file event kind is `Delete`.
-- **Delete** -> Writes a new instance of an existing file but with **zero-length buffer** which signals that the blob is empty and can be removed.
+- **Rename** -> Writes a new entry in the tablet but with zero-length buffer, the file event kind is `Rename`.

+NOTE: File events are attached to each operation written to the tablet, this is how the system knows how to apply operations even if they all look like zero-length writes.

 #### Bulk Transactions